swiftdiaries/cisco-kubeflow-starter-pack/apps/networking/ble-localization/onprem/fairing/README.md

 ### Build docker image for our model

-output_map is a map of extra files to add to the notebook.
-It is a map from source location to the location inside the context.
+output_map is a map from source location to the location inside the context.

 ![TF-BLERSSI Build Docker Image](pictures/7_build_docker_image.PNG)